 Before applying for a mortgage, it is important that you check your credit report, to assess your credit history situation.
 You should also look at a wide range of mortgage options, as there are many different types of mortgages available, for example, discounted rate, fixed, or variable.
 You should always bear in mind that just because there is a wide range on offer, having a bad credit history will hamper some of these options being open to you.
 Researching a wide range of mortgage providers is also advisable.
 Going to a specialist in bad credit mortgages such as a broker will give you a chance to widen your search in one go.
 Brokers have access to a lot of mortgage deals and can often help you secure the best deal on the market for your situation.

 Do I need to pay any fees up front?

 This varies from lender to lender.
-However, many lenders won’t ask you to pay any up front costs before they check they can secure you with a mortgage.
-Once they have found a suitable mortgage you many have to pay a fee.
-You will then normally have to pay a lender arrangement fee, which can typically be £1,000-£1,500, this is normally added onto the mortgage for you.
-Before going ahead with any mortgage search or agreement, you must check what the up front costs are.
+However, many lenders won’t ask you to pay any upfront costs before they check they can secure you with a mortgage.
+Once they have found a suitable mortgage you may have to pay a fee.
+You will then normally have to pay a lender arrangement fee, which can typically be £1,000-£1,500, this is normally added to the mortgage for you.
+Before going ahead with any mortgage search or agreement, you must check what the upfront costs are.
 Any providers legally must disclose these to you.

 Can I improve my credit rating?